maritim/Movie_Maniacs/README.md

 //Shockwave Flash Object

 //This code is free for anybody
-//to modify, copy and learn from it
+//To modify, copy and learn from it
-//in anyway anybody want!
+//In anyway he want!

 //Have
 //Fun !